datatrail-jhu/02_googlecloud/manuscript/09_google_hangouts.md

 ## How to make a phone call in Hangouts?

-Suprisingly, you can also make a phone call in Google Hangouts.
+Surprisingly, you can also make a phone call in Google Hangouts.
 You can do this by firs pressing on the "Phone Call" button.

 ![phone call button](images/09_google_hangouts/05_phone_call.png)